Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 To each labeled folded alcove walk, we associate a statistic which counts the number of folds and positive crossings, and we show in Section~\ref{sec:GalleryDim} that in certain situations this statistic coincides with Gaussent and Littelmann's definition of the dimension of a combinatorial gallery.
 We then recall the root operators introduced by Gaussent and Littelmann~\cite{GaussentLittelmann} and discuss their effect on dimension.
-The ability to relate dimensions of pairs of varieties in this paper stems from the application of the root operators of \cite{GaussentLittelmann} to labeled folded alcove walks.
+The ability to relate dimensions of pairs of varieties in this paper stems from the application of the root operators of \cite{GaussentLittelmann} to labeled folded alcove walks, as illustrated in Figure~\ref{fig:Xa1toXxbPropFigIntro}.

 Section~\ref{sec:GalleryDim} also includes closed formulas and inequalities concerning the dimension of a gallery, which may be of independent interest.
 Each labeled folded alcove walk in the sense of \cite{PRS} starts by choosing a minimal gallery from the fundamental alcove to another alcove in the standard apartment.
-In many places in our proofs, it is crucial that our notion of dimension is independent of this initial choice of minimal gallery, and we prove this independence, which is implicit in~\cite{PRS}, in Section~\ref{sec:GalleryDim} as well.
+In many places in our proofs, it is crucial that our notion of dimension is independent of this initial choice of minimal gallery, and we prove this independence (which is implicit in~\cite{PRS}) in Section~\ref{sec:GalleryDim} as well.

 The critical observation which permits the use of the combinatorics of labeled folded alcove walks to answer questions about the nonemptiness and dimensions of affine Deligne--Lusztig varieties is the fact that the labeled folded alcove walks of \cite{PRS} naturally index intersections of unipotent and Iwahori orbits in the affine flag variety.
-In Section~\ref{sec:ADLVGalleries}, we use a result of G\"{o}rtz, Haines, Kottwitz, and Reuman from \cite{GHKR}, which expresses the dimensions of affine Deligne--Lusztig varieties corresponding to pure translations in terms of the intersections of such orbits, in order to recast the dimensions of these intersections as dimensions of certain folded galleries.
+In Section~\ref{sec:ADLVGalleries} we review a result of G\"{o}rtz, Haines, Kottwitz, and Reuman from \cite{GHKR} expressing the dimensions of affine Deligne--Lusztig varieties corresponding to pure translations in terms of the intersections of such orbits.
+We are then able to recast the dimensions of these intersections as dimensions of certain folded galleries, completing Step (1) from page~\pageref{KeySteps}.